keitabroadwater/gnns_in_action/chapter_6/README.md

 ### GNNs in Action Chapter 6 - Graph AutoEncoders

 Chapter 6 of _"GNNs in Action"_ unveils the fascinating world of Graph AutoEncoders (GAEs).
-Across various sections, we'll explore generative models, the intricacies of autoencoders, and their applications, particularly in the realm of graph data.
-Dive into hands-on exercises, theoretical insights, and real-world applications with provided Jupyter notebooks.

 ### 📁 Folders and Files Included